 Run a content-resolver action on a private thread, invoking callbacks on the caller's thread when done.

-Return a org.positronicnet.orm.ContentQuery obeying the Long
+Return a org.positronicnet.orm.ContentQuery obeying the Long-id

 convention, as described above.